Norm Abram: The New Yankee Workshop

 In 1988, Morash planned to launch a spinoff of This Old House called The New Yankee Workshop, featuring Abram.
 They needed a convenient place to videotape, and used the shop in the small building that Abram built in 1979 in Morash's backyard.
 The shop's layout and equipment were expanded and adapted to match Abram's preferences, in a space measuring 36 by 26 ft.
 The New Yankee Workshop was first aired in 1989 with Abram as the host.
 The program showcased furniture or other projects and emphasized classic, elegant designs, made using a combination of simple handtools and newer power tools and equipment.
 The show aired for 21 seasons on PBS, then was suspended indefinitely as Abram decided to focus on other projects.

+In 2023, shortly after Abram's official retirement from This Old House, he and Russell Morash decided to unveil a redesign of the website where project plans were still available, and The New Yankee Workshop YouTube channel where all of the show's episodes are available to view for free for future generations of woodworkers.

 Other projects

 Abram is on the board of trustees of Old Sturbridge Village in Sturbridge, Massachusetts.
 He delivered the 2001 commencement speech at the North Bennet Street School in Boston, which is renowned for its commitment to teaching craftsmanship.
 He has also contributed to efforts to train younger students in the building trades, such as the Generation NEXT apprenticeship program.

 Abram also voiced himself in the Freakazoid! episode "Normadeus", where he was kidnapped by the villainous Lobe and forced to make a special wooden weapon for him.
 He also appeared on Between the Lions and twice on Where in the World is Carmen Sandiego?; and starred in a series of Foot Locker commercials titled "House of Hoops".
 Abram appeared on Fetch!
 With Ruff Ruffman in the episode "This Old...
 Lemonade Stand".
 He also appeared in the 2010 Ace of Cakes episode "Indy, Ice and Improv".